ToolJet/ToolJet/docs/versioned_docs/version-2.2.0/widgets/code-editor.md

 ---
 # Code Editor

-Code Editor widget is a versatile text editor for editing code and supports several languages.
+Code Editor component is a versatile text editor for editing code and supports several languages.
 This component can be used for editing code snippets in the supported languages(mentioned below).

 <div style={{textAlign: 'center'}}>